Floorp-Projects/Floorp/toolkit/content/widgets/docs/ua_widget.rst

 When the element is removed from the tree, ``UAWidgetTeardown`` is dispatched so UAWidgetsChild can destroy the widget, if it exists.
 If so, the UAWidgetsChild calls the ``destructor()`` method on the widget, causing the widget to destruct itself.

+Counter-intuitively, elements are not considered "removed from the tree" when the document is unloaded.
+This is considered safe as anything the widget touches should be reset or cleaned up when the document unloads.
+Please do not violate the assumption by having any browser state toggled by the destructor.

 When a UA Widget initializes, it should create its own DOM inside the passed UA Widget Shadow Root, including the ``<link>`` element necessary to load the stylesheet, add event listeners, etc. When destroyed (i.e. the destructor method is called), it should do the opposite.

 **Specialization**: for video controls, we do not want to do the work if the control is not needed (i.e. when the ``<video>`` or ``<audio>`` element has no "controls" attribute set), so we forgo dispatching the event from HTMLMediaElement in the BindToTree method.
 Instead, another ``UAWidgetSetupOrChange`` event will cause the sandbox and the widget instance to construct when the attribute is set to true.
 The same event is also responsible for triggering the ``onchange()`` method on UA Widgets if the widget is already initialized.